sustainable-computing-io/peaks/docs/design/overview.md

 ## Problem Statement

-Existing Kubernetes schedulers mainly focus on improving only one objective, resource allocation (Trimaran) or topology/network optimisation or CPU/GPU optimisation[2].
+Existing Kubernetes schedulers mainly focus on improving only one objective, resource allocation (Trimaran) or topology/network optimization   or CPU/GPU optimization[2].
 In recent years some work has been made on optimizing power via scheduling as well [3].
 However, scheduling should incorporate multi-objective optimization, i.e optimization based not only on resource allocation or topology but also taking into account power or energy optimization.

 ## Objectives